Natural Image Stitching Using Depth Maps: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{atural} image stitching (NIS) is a well-studied problem in image processing and computer vision, which composites multiple overlapping images captured from different viewing positions into one natural-looking panorama \cite{szeliski2006image}.
-The fundamental NIS problem is $2$-into-$1$: given two input images, one reference and one target, to generate one output image that is virtually captured in the reference viewing position, which includes both overlapping and non-overlapping contents as natural as possible.
-Hence, the first crucial task in NIS is how to warp the target image into an extended view of the reference image, such that the warping result is not only \emph{content-consistent} in the overlapping region but also \emph{view-consistent} in the non-overlapping region.
+Natural image stitching is a well-studied problem in computer vision with widespread applications such as video surveillance, autonomous driving, and virtual reality.
+It aims to composite multiple overlapping images captured from different viewing positions into a single natural-looking panorama \cite{szeliski2006image}.
+The fundamental problem is $2$-into-$1$: given two input images, one reference and one target, to generate one output image that is virtually captured in the reference viewing position, which includes both overlapping and non-overlapping contents as natural as possible.
+Hence, the first crucial task is how to warp the target image into an extended view of the reference image, such that the warping result is not only \emph{content-consistent} in the overlapping region but also \emph{view-consistent} in the non-overlapping region.

 When the capturing scene is planar or the viewing point is stationary, homography is effective for accomplishing the dual task \cite{Hartley2004}.
-However, when the 3D scene consists of background objects with non-planar surfaces or even foreground objects with discontinuous depths, meanwhile the baseline is wide, homography cannot generate a natural-looking mosaic because it is not flexible enough to describe the underlying 3D geometry between parallax views (see Fig. \ref{fig:1}(b)).
+However, when the 3D scene consists of background objects with non-planar surfaces or even foreground objects with discontinuous depths, homography cannot generate a plausible mosaic because it is not flexible enough to describe the underlying 3D geometry between parallax views, as shown in Fig. \ref{fig:1}(b).